Current Mission Location – Maryknoll Sisters Center- Maryknoll, NY

-Sister Marie was born on February 11, 1936 in Roxbury, MA but grew up in Newton Centre, MA.
-She earned a Bachelor of Arts in Psychology from Regis College, Weston, MA in 1957 and shortly after entered the Congregation at the Maryknoll Sisters, Maryknoll, NY on September 2, 1959.
-She professed her First Vows at the Novitiate in Topsfield, MA on June 24, 1962 and her Final Vows on June 24, 1968 in Guayaramerin, Bolivia.
+Marie entered the Maryknoll Sisters at their Center in NY September 2, 1959.
+She professed First Vows at the novitiate in Topsfield, MA June 24, 1962 and Final Vows June 24, 1968 in Guayaramerin, Bolivia.

 Sister Marie’s first mission assignment was to Peru in June 1963.
 After finishing Spanish Language study in Cochabamba, Bolivia in 1964, she began teaching at Santa Rosa School in Lima, Peru.
 From there, she became principal of a school in Guayamerin, Bolivia for two years.
 Then she returned to Lima and the Santa Rosa school.
 When the Maryknoll Sisters left the school in December of 1970, Sister Marie went up to Huancane in the Juli Prelature in the Altiplano of Puno, Peru where she did pastoral work for 7 years.
 Her love for teaching and her desire to be with people complemented the ministries that she had pursued.

-In 1978, Sister Marie returned to the States to be part of the team to prepare for the Maryknoll Sisters General Assembly.
+Marie returned to the States in 1978 to be part of the team to prepare for the Maryknoll Sisters 1978 General Assembly.
 After the Assembly, she joined the Congregational Orientation Team for five years.
 During this time, she earned a Master of Arts in Theological Studies from the Maryknoll School of Theology at the Seminary in NY in 1984.

 In 1994, Sister Marie returned to the States to care for her parents and after the death of both parents, returned to Peru and to Tacna where for ten years she was Coordinator of the Diocesan Formation Program for the pastoral agents of the Diocese, principally the lay people.